-While we have conducted nonclinical studies of the prior DT-216 product candidate for the treatment of patients with FA, released initial clinical data from our SAD Phase 1 clinical trial in December 2022 and released initial results from the MAD Phase 1 clinical trial of the prior DT-216 product candidate in August 2023 with results showing that DT-216 was generally well-tolerated and exhibited the ability to overcome the FXN transcription impairment that causes FA, previously reported results from the SAD Phase 1 clinical trial showed that three patients on the prior DT-216 product candidate had injection site thrombophlebitis that were mild or moderate and resolved without treatment.
-DT-216 was generally well-tolerated in the MAD Phase 1 clinical trial.
+While we have conducted nonclinical studies of DT-216 for the treatment of patients with FA, have released initial clinical data from our SAD Phase 1 clinical trial in December 2022 and released initial results from the MAD Phase 1 clinical trial of DT-216 in August 2023 with results showing that DT-216 was generally well-tolerated and exhibited the ability to overcome the FXN transcription impairment that causes FA, previously reported results from the SAD Phase 1 clinical trial showed that a number of patients on DT-216 had injection site thrombophlebitis that were mild or moderate and resolved without treatment.
+Blinded safety data as of August 7, 2023 showed that DT-216 was generally well-tolerated in the MAD Phase 1 clinical trial.
 However, self-limited injection site thrombophlebitis was observed in five patients across all three dose levels (100mg, 200mg and 300mg), whereas injection site thrombophlebitis was only observed at higher doses (the 400mg and 600mg cohorts) in the SAD Phase 1 clinical trial.
-Nonclinical studies showed that the injection site reactions were attributable to the formulation excipients in the prior DT-216 product candidate formulation, and that improving the formulation composition could enable higher doses and chronic administration.
-We have since shown that an improved formulation using a novel and proprietary excipient with DT-216P2 had favorable injection site tolerability following multiple intravenous administrations and enabled dosing to increase tissue exposure.
-Given the injection site thrombophlebitis observed in the MAD Phase 1 clinical trial and concern for potential worsening of injection site thrombophlebitis at higher doses with multiple administration, and the initial results from animal studies using a novel and proprietary excipient in DT-216P2, instead of advancing the prior DT-216 product candidate through to Phase 2 in the second half of 2023 as originally planned, we decided to pursue development of DT-216P2 to better support the future clinical development and regulatory pathway for the drug substance DT-216.
-We withdrew our IND for the prior DT-216 product candidate in October 2023 and plan to submit a new IND with DT-216P2.
-However, there can be no assurance that we will be able to successfully develop DT-216P2 with improved injection site tolerability and the absence of other unacceptable side effects on the timeframe we expect, or at all, or that we will be able to achieve our anticipated timeline for resumed Phase 1 clinical development and data.
+Nonclinical studies showed that the injection site reactions were attributable to the excipients in the current DT-216 formulation, and that improving the formulation composition could enable higher doses and chronic administration.
+We have since shown that an improved formulation had favorable injection site tolerability following multiple intravenous administrations and enabled dosing to increase tissue exposure.
+Given the injection site thrombophlebitis observed in the Phase 1 MAD trial and the initial results from animal studies using a formulation of DT-216 with alternative excipients, instead of advancing DT-216 with the current formulation through to Phase 2 in the second half of 2023 as originally planned, due to concern for potential worsening of injection site thrombophlebitis at higher doses with multiple administration, we have decided to pursue development of an improved formulation of DT-216 that we believe may better support the future clinical development and regulatory pathway for DT-216.
+We currently anticipate resuming clinical development and expect to begin a multiple-dose phase 1 clinical trial with an improved DT-216 formulation in the second half of 2024, with initial clinical data expected in the first half of 2025.
+However, there can be no assurance that we will be able to successfully complete development of a new formulation of DT-216 with improved injection site tolerability and the absence of other unacceptable side effects on the timeframe we expect, or at all, or that we will be able to achieve our anticipated timeline for resumed Phase 1 clinical development and data.